ruggeri/tech-notes/algos/persistent-data-structures.md

 of course you can have some value associated.
 This is typically implemented using a AMT, which is a micro-optimized specification of the idea of a trie.
 I believe this is what PersistentHashMap uses.

+## Sources

+- I believe maybe Buck Shlegeris introduced me to Chris Okasaki's book Purely Functional Data Structures.
+I bought that book but let it go at some point.
+- I recall spending time at a whiteboard in Simon Chaffetz, who was maybe the only person polite enough to listen to me talk about this stuff at length.
+- I probably was also intrigued because I was interested in Clojure.